 I want to spend my life caring for the needy with no thought of selfish gain because I seek joy and fulfillment that result in authentic happiness.
 The church I attend is extensively involved in sponsoring and participating in medical missions to the Global South.
 This stands at the center of my own personal and world vision.
 “Giving back” provides me with the happiness I crave.
 Going on annual medical missions as a nurse with members of my Church to developing countries annually will be my triumph and celebration of life, my most outstanding achievement.

 The missions supported by my church need qualified medical professionals to travel to Third World countries where many people lack even the most basic medical care.
 With the education I hope to gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders to those in other parts of the world with limited access to medical care.
 I believe that it is our natural duty to do the most we can in helping others on both a micro and macro scale, making as much positive difference as possible in people’s lives.

 Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to gain further experience and decide on an area of specialization.
-Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.
+Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and helping them to feel better.

 As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
 To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and me to take care of the house and look after one another from an early age.
 While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.